sigdotcom/mstacm.org/deploy/README.md

     cat <YOUR_BACKUP_FILE> | gzip -d | psql <YOUR_CONNETION_STRING_TO_DATABASE>
     ```

-16. Edit the `groups_vars/api-prod.yml` file with the appropriate environment
+16. Edit the `groups_vars/secrets.yml` file with the appropriate environment
     variables.
+Please note that not all of these values are strictly 'secret';
+    however, they are all kept in the encrypted 'secret.yml' to prevent the
-Tips on where the acquire the correct values are found in the
+    uninitiated from pushing production secrets.
+Tips on where to acquire the
-    comments of this file.
-The file is encrypted using [Ansible
+    correct values are found in the comments of this file.
+The file is encrypted
-    Vault][ansible-vault-url] so that it can be automatically deployed by [Circle
+    using [Ansible Vault][ansible-vault-url] so that it can be automatically
-    CI][circle-ci-url].
-To edit, get the vault password from the ACM Bitwarden
+    deployed by [Circle CI][circle-ci-url].
+To edit, get the vault password from
-    account or ask the Chair of ACM Web and use the following command:
+    the ACM Bitwarden account or ask the Chair of ACM Web and use the following
+    command:
     ```
-    ansible-vault edit group_vars/api-prod.yml
+    ansible-vault edit group_vars/secrets.yml
     ```

 17. Run the ansible playbook: